 The decision adopts all provisions in the Settlement Agreement except for several modifications which are summarized in the Conclusion section of the decision.
-The modifications include reduction of the authorized Community Wildfire Safety Program (CWSP) capital forecasts for 2021 and 2022.
-Other modifications reflect more stringent filing requirements for recovery of undercollections tracked by certain regulatory accounts and for closure of up to 10 customer services branch offices.
+The modifications include more stringent filing requirements for recovery of undercollections tracked by certain regulatory accounts.
+In addition, the decision also identifies the 10 customer service branch offices that PG&E is authorized to close.

-The above changes result in the adoption of a TY2020 revenue requirement of \$9.102 billion which is equal to the settlement amount and \$474 million less than PG&E's initial request in its application.
+The above changes result in the adoption of a TY2020 revenue requirement of \$9.102 billion3 which is equal to the settlement amount and \$474 million less than PG&E's initial request in its application.
 The adopted revenue requirement for TY2020 represents an increase of \$584 million or a 6.9 percent increase over the authorized base revenue requirement for 2019.
 Appendix B of the decision contains the Summary of Earnings for TY2020.

-The decision also adopts Post-Test Year (PTY) revenue requirement adjustments of \$339 million for 2021 (a 3.7% increase) and \$344 million for 2022 (a 3.6% increase).
+The decision also adopts Post-Test Year (PTY) revenue requirement adjustments of \$316 million for 2021 (a 3.5% increase) and \$364 million for 2022 (a 3.9% increase).
 By comparison, the PTY adjustments requested in PG&E's application are increases of \$454 million in 2021 (+4.7%) and \$486 million in 2022 (+4.8%).
-In the Settlement Agreement, the PTY adjustments increases the revenue requirement by 3.5 percent in 2021 and 3.9 percent in 2022.
-The difference between the adopted and settlement PTY revenue requirements are due to the modification to the CWSP capital forecasts for 2021 and 2022.
 Appendix E of the decision contains the PTY Results of Operations.